This is the biggest Florida-Georgia game ever. Really. And so it's more than a "one-game season"; it could be Will Muschamp's tipping point.

 But Georgia's got all that before it, too.

-The Bulldogs can't clinch the East with a win on Saturday, but they can essentially take an insurmountable lead by doing so: Georgia would have a tiebreaker advantage on the Gators if they both finished with one loss, and would need only to take care of business against Ole Miss at home and Auburn on the road to take advantage of it.
+The Bulldogs can't clinch the East with a win on Saturday, but they can essentially take pole position by doing so: Georgia would have a tiebreaker advantage on the Gators if they both finished with one loss, and would need only to take care of business against Ole Miss at home and Auburn on the road to take advantage of it.

 Florida's been one of the primary reasons that Georgia hasn't been a national power in the SEC's divisional era, thanks to the near-annual conference/division loss serving as an anchor; beating the Gators in 2007 helped get them a tie for the SEC East title that didn't translate to a trip to Atlanta, thanks to a Tennessee tiebreaker.
 Georgia's hadn't beaten Florida and played in the SEC Championship Game in the same year until 2011, so this is the Dawgs' chance to make recent history a streak.

 But it's also Mark Richt's chance to show that his Bulldogs haven't missed their window.
-This looked like their year more than any since 2008: No 'Bama or LSU on the schedule, an experienced quarterback returning, and oodles of defensive talent.
-Georgia's road to Atlanta got far more cluttered after its loss to South Carolina, too: Not only was their destiny in the East out of its hands, Georgia suddenly looked like the third-best team in the division.
+This looked like their year more than any since 2008: No Alabama or LSU on the schedule, an experienced quarterback returning, and oodles of defensive talent made Georgia's path to national prominence seemed clear.
+Georgia's road to Atlanta got far more cluttered after its loss to South Carolina, though: Not only was their destiny in the East out of its hands, Georgia suddenly looked like the third-best team in the division.

 Now, 2012 resembles 2008 in another aspect: Georgia's long-awaited path to the pinnacle of the SEC and the national title game is blocked by a game in which they face the closest thing to Nick Saban other than the genuine article with a burgeoning power in that coach's second year.